-If, due to lack of historical information, the student is screened by the receiving LEA and removed from EL status based on screener results, the student will still be identified as an EL until meeting the state's exit criteria.
-The Unified Data Errors (UDEs) report in SLED/Qlik will include data errors and anomalies which identify for LEAs instances when a student's current EL status conflicts with the student's historical EL status and ACCESS for ELLs 2.0 history.
+If the student is erroneously screened by the receiving LEA and not identified as an EL based on updated screener results in the LEA's Student Information System (SIS), the student will still be identified as an EL until meeting the state's exit criteria.
+The Unified Data Errors (UDEs) report in SLED/Qlik will include data errors and anomalies which identify for LEAs instances when a student's current EL status conflicts with the student's historical EL status and ACCESS for ELLs history.
 Once the student's status is confirmed and the unified data error is resolved, the student must be placed back into services until meeting the state's exit criteria.
 In summary, any student identified as an EL at any point must remain in EL status until meeting the state's exit criteria.
+A UDE will also be issued if a student has previously been classified as non-EL and an LEA classifies them as EL without the corresponding screener data.